 I know when my lower-self is holding the reins and it never leads to anything productive.
-My lower-self causes me to thinks thoughts that are not for the greater food, and to react to life’s circumstances rather than respond.
+My lower-self causes me to thinks thoughts that are not for the greater good, and to react to life’s circumstances rather than respond.
 My lower-self behaves in a second-rate manner which usually results in me letting myself and others down.

 15 things that come from the lower-self (turning us into a repellent force and rendering us powerless):